JJguri/psimsV2/README.md

 Data visualisation
 ============

-The analysis of this work was done in Python (see pSIMSV2-Tools folder in this repo).
-However, fast visualisation of the outputs (and campaign files) can be done using [Panoply](https://www.giss.nasa.gov/tools/panoply/).
+Fast visualisation of the PSIMSV2 outputs (and campaign files) can be done using [Panoply](https://www.giss.nasa.gov/tools/panoply/).
 Panoply plots geo-referenced and other arrays from netCDF, HDF, GRIB, and other datasets.
 Panoply is a cross-platform application that runs on Macintosh, Windows, Linux and other desktop computers.